kptrease/gpx_stuff/README.md

            \rider2\gpx files
             etc.

+The output will be data.csv, rides.csv and riders.csv.
+You'll need to import data.csv into tableau, then import rides.csv and riders.csv.
+Do an inner join on rider_ID and on ride_ID, then bring this into the viz.

 I'm ramping up on python, and there's no doubt in my mind that it's possible to do all this with a lot fewer lines of code.
 Suggestions welcome!